-Strathcona Ravines Park is a natural environment reserve that is completely surrounded by the communities of Strathcona and Christie Park in Calgary's southwest.
+Strathcona Ravine is a natural environment park that is completely surrounded by the communities of Strathcona and Christie Park in Calgary's southwest.

 Location: 888 Strathcona Dr. S.W.